Donald G. McNeil Jr.

 Donald Gerard McNeil Jr. (born February 1, 1954) is an American journalist.
 He was a science and health reporter for The New York Times where he reported on epidemics, including HIV/AIDS and the COVID-19 pandemic.
 His reporting on COVID-19 earned him widespread recognition for being one of the earliest and most prominent voices covering the pandemic.

-McNeil resigned under pressure from The New York Times following reports that high-school students on a trip to Peru organized by the Times accused McNeil of making racially offensive remarks.
+In February 2021, McNeil resigned under pressure from The New York Times following reports that high-school students on a trip to Peru organized by the Times accused McNeil of making racially offensive remarks.
 After his resignation, McNeil published a lengthy response, disputing the high-school students' accusations and criticizing the Times.

 Early life and education

 McNeil was born on February 1, 1954, in San Francisco.
-He graduated summa cum laude from the University of California, Berkeley in 1975 with a bachelor's degree in rhetoric.
+He graduated summa cum laude from the University of California, Berkeley, in 1975 with a bachelor's degree in rhetoric.

 Career

 McNeil started at The New York Times in 1976 as a copy boy.
 He left in 1979 to teach journalism at Columbia University while studying history.
+In 1984, his play "Chip Shot" was produced off-off-Broadway by the Pan Asian Repertory Theater.
 From 1995 to 2002, he was a foreign correspondent based in South Africa and France.
 It was during this time that McNeil began covering HIV/AIDS and took an interest in vaccine-preventable diseases.

 In 2002, McNeil joined the science staff of The New York Times and was assigned to cover global health.
 McNeil's later work on a series of stories about diseases on the brink of eradication was awarded the top prize by the Robert F. Kennedy Memorial Prize in Journalism in 2006.

 In 2013, he was featured in an acclaimed documentary about AIDS drugs, Fire in the Blood.

-McNeil began covering the outbreak of the Zika virus for The New York Times in late 2015.
+In late 2015, McNeil began covering the outbreak of the Zika virus for The New York Times.
 He gained attention for his coverage of viral outbreaks.

 During the COVID-19 pandemic, he became known for his early and persistent warnings about the severity of the situation.
 McNeil appeared on The Daily to discuss COVID-19 on February 27, 2020, marking him as one of the first to bring widespread attention to the COVID-19 virus in the United States.
 He also interviewed Dr. Anthony Fauci about Fauci's working relationship with President Donald Trump.
 His early coverage and acclaimed writing made him one of the prominent journalists covering COVID-19.
 He was the author of two of the fifteen articles about the coronavirus pandemic that won the 2021 Pulitzer Prize for Public Service for the Times.